phodal/awesome-iot/README.md

 * [rio ★ 68 ⧗ 0](https://github.com/SolidStateGroup/rio) - An open source library allowing you to create an internet connected LED wall
 * **[Sonoff-Tasmota ★ 4869 ⧗ 0](https://github.com/arendst/Sonoff-Tasmota)** - Provide ESP8266 based itead Sonoff with Web, MQTT and OTA firmware using Arduino IDE.
 * [tinyVP ★ 12 ⧗ 48](https://github.com/lyegoshin/tinyVP) - is a very small and lean hypervisor using MIPS R5 hardware VZ option
+* [tinyVP ★ 12 ⧗ 48](https://github.com/lyegoshin/tinyVP) - is a very small and lean hypervisor using MIPS R5 hardware VZ option
 * [vorto ★ 32 ⧗ 3](https://github.com/eclipse/vorto) - is a toolset that lets you describe devices using a simple language and share these descriptions, so-called Information Models, in a centralized Vorto Repository.

 ## Language